The EU's Carbon Border Adjustment Mechanism (CBAM)

 What sectors are included in CBAM?

 The CBAM covers high-emitting commodities including electric energy production, cement, aluminum, fertilizers, iron, steel and hydrogen.
-Certain precursors and other downstream products like screws and bolts are likely to be included.
+Certain precursors and other downstream products like screws and bolts are also included.
+Learn how CBAM impacts metals trade (steel and aluminum).

 What is the difference between the EU ETS and the CBAM?